nasa/astrobee/simulation/readme.md

 ## Running the Simulator

-Please see the \ref running-the-sim documentation.
+Please see the \subpage running-the-sim documentation.

 ## Advanced Simulator Information

-If you would like more information on running localization only mode, collisions, performance, frame consistency, debugging, changing properties, or the Astrobee specific plugins, please see the \ref advanced-sim-info.
+If you would like more information on running localization only mode, collisions, performance, frame consistency, debugging, changing properties, or the Astrobee specific plugins, please see the \subpage advanced-sim-info.

+For common simulation issues and workarounds, check \subpage sim-issues